stschulte/aws-sdk-client-mock-vitest/README.md

         },
       });

-  to add the custom mat chers before each test run
+  to add the custom matchers before each test run
 */
 import { expect } from "vitest";
 import {